worldstudio/worldstudio.github.io/_theme/access-to-arts-education.md

   playing field for high school students by partnering with NYC schools that have lower than average graduation rates (as few as 33% of students graduating in four years) and a lack of theater programming.
-We give students opportunities to develop leadership, community, and commitment through innovative, high quality, free theater programming.
+We give students opportunities to develop leadership, community and commitment through innovative, high quality, free theater programming.
 Our students have powerful stories to tell.
 Opening Act gives them a stage on which to be heard.</p>
 artist_name: Rafael Esquer